projectara/greybus-spec/source/bridged_phy.rst

 Greybus PWM Count Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus PWM count operation allows the AP to determine how many PWM instances are implemented by the PWM controller.
+The Greybus PWM count operation allows the requestor to determine how many PWM instances are implemented by the PWM controller.

 Greybus PWM Count Request
 """""""""""""""""""""""""